michzza/michzza.github.io/_posts/2021-03-20-Building a Neural Network from Scratch.md

 image: cats.png

 ---
-When I followed Andrew Ng's *Neural Networks and deep learning* course on Coursera, I found building a Neural Network from scratch extremely helpful to get a clear understanding of how these work.
+When I followed Andrew Ng's *Neural Networks and Deep Learning* course on Coursera, I found building a Neural Network from scratch extremely helpful to get a clear understanding of how these work.
 In this post, I share with you how I built a deep neural network from scratch to get a better understanding of its inner workings.

 The model is a classifier that distinguishes cat images from non-cat images.
 I start by building a 2-layer Neural Network, then a deeper 4-layer Network to compare how they perform.